 Dehydrated Through What We Eat And Drink

 It’s common after a poor night’s sleep to seek out foods and drinks in the morning that are purported to wake us up and give us a boost.
 Yet several foods and liquids we put into our bodies are likely to exacerbate the problem and perpetuate a cycle of inadequate sleep.
-Foods like donuts, muffins, candy and energy bars are dehydrating, requiring our bodies to use more water to break down those complex sugars and carbs.
+Foods like donuts, muffins, candy and energy bars are dehydrating, requiring our bodies to use more water and electrolytes to break down those complex sugars and carbs.
 In fact, the more processed the food and sugars the more water your body depletes, contributing to your overall dehydration.
 Yet avoiding those saturated fats, processed sugars and carbs won’t do it alone.
 Best avoid those energy drinks (even the sugar-free ones) and it’s probably a good idea to stick to one cup of coffee.
 Coffee does have its health benefits.
 It increases your body’s level of antioxidants, keeps us more alert, and benefits brain health.
 However, just like alcohol, coffee is a diuretic, prompting increased urination, and causes calcium to be depleted from the body and passed through urine.

 Just as you should avoid those donuts and pancakes in the morning you’d best avoid those complex carbs and sugary desserts at night.
 Not a bad idea to taper off on your alcohol consumption as well.
 Similar to coffee, alcohol not only depletes calcium from your body but also several other minerals such as magnesium.
 When vitamins, minerals, and electrolytes are drawn out of our bodies and passed through our urine it increases the irritation of your bladder and induces prompt and vigorous excretion.
 At night this stirs us from sleep with an unignorable urgency to urinate.
 There’s also evidence that suggests depleted levels of magnesium and calcium can induce restless leg syndrome.